Winners announced in the 2025 Miami University Young Painters Competition for the $10,000 Yeck Award

 Architecture students and faculty plan renovations in their studio

-The Miami University Westcott House + Fallingwater Design-Build studio conducted field study at two Frank Lloyd Wright historic house sites Monday, Sept.
+The Miami University Westcott House + Fallingwater Design-Build studio conducted a field study at two Frank Lloyd Wright historic house sites Monday, Sept.
 18 through Wednesday, Sept.
 20, 2023.

 Gallery of Fall 2023 Architecture Studio (virtual tour)